Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: Canonical Heights and Admissible Metrics

-\begin{lemma} Let $L$ denote a crystalline local system with all Hodge-Tate weights 0.
+Then by Theorem \ref{thm:crystalline-DeRhammap} we get a natural map $S_{\cris}(L)\ra D^0_{\dR}(L)$ which induces a map We thus obtain a canonical lattice in $L^{\circ}_{n}$ which we call the \emph{crystalline lattice}.
+We define the corresponding norm the \emph{crystalline norm}.
+We will show that the two norms agree in two cases: the case of crystalline local systems all of whose Hodge-Tate weights are 0 and rank 1 crystalline local systems. \begin{lemma} Let $L$ denote a crystalline local system with all Hodge-Tate weights 0.
 Then, the crystalline and intrinsic norms agree. \end{lemma} \begin{proof} We will first show that the crystalline lattice is contained in the norm $\leq 1$ subset of the intrinsic norm.
 For brevity, call the latter subset the intrinsic lattice.

 As 0 is the only Hodge-Tate weight, we have that $D^0_{\dR}(L) = \nu_* (\hat{L}\otimes \ho_X)$.
 Further, we have $S_{\cris}(L) \subset (L\otimes \Gr^0 \cA_{\cris})^{\Gal = 1} = (L\otimes \overline{\cR})^{\Gal = 1}$.
 It follows that the image of $ S_{\cris}(L)$ in $D^0_{\dr}(L)$ is contained in $L\otimes \overline{\cR}$, and therefore the crystalline lattice is contained in the intrinsic lattice.